-During each quarter of 2011, 2010 and 2009, the Company's Board of Directors declared a cash dividend of \$0.07 per share of Common Stock.
-On February 7, 2012, the Company's Board of Directors declared a \$0.07 per share dividend that will be paid in the first quarter of 2012.
+During the first and second quarters of 2012 and each quarter of 2011 and 2010, the Company's Board of Directors declared a cash dividend of \$0.07 per share of Common Stock.
+During the third and fourth quarter of 2012, the Company's Board of Directors declared a cash dividend of \$0.10 per share of Common Stock.
+On February 8, 2013, the Company's Board of Directors declared a \$0.10 per share dividend that will be paid in the first quarter of 2013.
 The Company expects to continue to pay regular quarterly cash dividends, though each subsequent quarterly dividend is subject to review and approval by the Board of Directors.